trussworks/truss-interview/README.md

 ## Introduction and expectations

 Hi there!
-Please complete the problem described below to the best of your ability, using the tools you're most comfortable with.
+Please *choose one** of the problems described below.
+Solve to the best of your ability, using the tools you're most comfortable with.
 Assume you're sending your submission in for code review from peers;
 we'll be talking about your submission in your interview in that